-Physical setting - Temperature followed a distinct seasonal pattern, with temperatures increasing in late winter-early spring, peaking during summer, and then decreasing in early fall (Fig. 4).
-There were no obvious differences between sites in terms of temperature.
-Salinities were very high at the start of the sampling period in May 2013, exceeding 70 in the upper Alazan and Laguna Salada (Fig. 5).
-Highest salinities were consistently recorded in western Baffin Bay, particularly in the three tributaries, while lowest salinities were observed near the mouth of Baffin Bay.
-Over the course of the study, salinities in general tended to decrease until June 2014, when salinities began to increase again in most of the western portion of Baffin Bay (Fig.
+Physical setting - Water temperature followed a distinct seasonal pattern, with temperatures increasing in late winter-early spring, peaking during summer, and then decreasing in early fall (Fig. 4).
+It is interesting to note that water temperature was $\sim 5^{\circ}$ C higher in winter 2014-2015 compared to winter 2013-2014 (Fig. 4).
+There were no obvious water temperature differences between sites (data not shown).
+Salinity was very high at the start of the sampling period in May 2013, exceeding 70 in the upper Alazan and Laguna Salada (Fig. 5).
+Highest salinity was consistently recorded in western Baffin Bay, particularly in the tributaries, while lowest salinity was observed near the mouth of Baffin Bay.
+Salinity tended to decrease over the course of the study, with the decrease accelerating in spring 2015 as a result of heavy rainfall in the watershed (Fig. 5).
+In early summer of both 2013 and 2014, intrusion of lower salinity water from Laguna Madre was apparent, particularly in the eastern portion of Baffin Bay (Fig. 5,6).
+This influence of lower salinity Laguna Madre water did not extend into western Baffin Bay however.
+Strong